octo-technology/OpenTezos/docs/michelson/tutorial.md

 ```

-Now let's see the implementation of a "Factory" contract that create and deploys a "Counter" contract.
+Now let's see the implementation of a "Factory" contract that creates and deploys a "Counter" contract.

 ```
 parameter unit;